infinitelambda/diqu/docs/nav/guide/config/alerts/jira.md

 - A current issue is updated when:
     - There is a corresponding `issue_key` that is not marked `Done`

-## Automatically mark a Jira Issue as `Done`
+## Automatically mark a Jira Issue as `Done` ✅

-Even though it seems very straightforward, we don't automate the process of marking issues as Done as soon as there's a `pass` in the latest test results.
+Even though it seems very straightforward, we don't automate the process of marking issues as Done as soon as there's a `pass` status.

 The reason is the fluctuations in some test results.
 We have experienced cases where tests passed and failed randomly in each ETL run, which makes the `Done` status for those issues incorrect (our tool might create a new issue in the next run).

 Therefore, until there's a unified approach to this problem, marking Done each Jira issue should be done manually after a thorough assessment of previous statuses.

 ## Test metadata in Jira issue